 Generally, frogs are found in damp places through most of the year.
-They are agile, fast moving and typically have a smooth, moist or 'slimy' skin.
+They are agile, fast moving and typically have a smooth, moist or slimy skin.
 Toads may seem reluctant to move and often crawl instead of hopping.
-They live in drier places outside of the breeding season than do frogs and are plumper, with dry, warty skin.
+They live in drier places outside of the breeding season than frogs do and they are plumper, with dry, warty skin.